Q: Is it important to wear a breast prosthetic after having a mastectomy?

 Q: How is a balanced appearance achieved with a breast prosthetic?

-A: Approximately 4 weeks after your surgery, consult with your doctor to see if you are ready for your fitting.
+A: Approximately 4-6 weeks after your surgery, consult with your doctor to see if you are ready for your fitting.
 A Forever Me certified fitter will verify your bra size and fit you with a surgical bra.
-All surgical bras have pockets manufactured into the cups of the bra, which will hold the breast prosthetic in place.
-Once proper bra size and fit has been determined, a breast prosthetic is chosen to fit into the cup of your surgery side.
+All surgical bras have pockets manufactured into the cups of the bra that hold the breast prosthetic in place.
+Once proper bra size and fit have been determined, a breast prosthetic is chosen to fit into the cup of your surgery side.
 In most cases, you will be able to leave Forever Me with your prosthetic and at least one bra.

 Q: What kind of care does a breast form require?